I am working on launching a new venture called TATTUAGE- Metal Tattoo Jewelry; body adornment that is reusable and adheres to the skin.

 Kansas City, MO

 I am a ....
 Example: Student, Maker, Educator, etc.

 I am a jewelry designer/metalsmith interested in challenging traditional concepts of wearable fashion/art and body adornment.

 I was born and raised in Puerto Rico and came to the United States to pursue my passion as an artist.
-I was trained at the Rhode Island School of Design (RISD) with an MFA in Jewelry & Metals and obtained my undergrad from New Mexico State University (NMSU) in jewelry & metalsmithing as well.
-Currently, I am resident artist at the Arts Incubator in Kansas City, MO.
+I received a BFA from New Mexico State University (NMSU) in jewelry & metalsmithing followed by an MFA from Rhode Island School of Design (RISD) also in Jewelry & Metals and obtained my .